nathan-barry/nathan.rs/content/_index.md

 My name is Nathan Barry.
 I'm a CS graduate student at UT Austin and am interested in systems and machine learning.
 I love working on hard problems with great people.
 Occasionally, [I write about things that interest me](/posts).

-Below are some of the things I've been doing.
+Below are some of the things I've been doing:

 <div class="timeline-tables">